Weresan/Collector_V1.0/README.md

 - Manual organization button in the sidebar panel.
 - Toggle to enable/disable automatic organization.
 - **New:** Export an organization report as a text file listing all cameras and lights and their collections.
+- **New in 1.2:** Button to set the active camera from the selected camera and immediately switch the viewport to it.

 ---